sadik7375/qtec_problem_1/README.md

 3rd: Import database in MySQL which was provided in the project file(notes.sql)
 4th: change the .env file name
 5th: Write in terminal php artisan serve
-6th: After registration and login,add notes easily
+6th: After registration and login, add notes easily